freesewing/freesewing/packages/studio/README.md

   alt="Follow @freesewing_org on Twitter"/>
   </a></p>

-# @freesewing/new-design
+# @freesewing/studio

-Initializer package for a new FreeSewing design: npx @freesewing&#x2F;new-design
+Initializer package for a the FreeSewing design studio: npx @freesewing&#x2F;studio